5nizza/party-elli/README.md

 ## Questions ##
 , suggestions and bug reports submit to github
-or directly to Ayrat: ayrat.khalimov@tugraz.at
+or directly to Ayrat: ayrat.khalimov(tugraz.at)

 ## Authors ##
 Ayrat Khalimov,Swen Jacobs,Roderick Bloem, TU Graz.

 ## License ##
 free for any use with references to the original authors

-Ayrat Khalimov, Swen Jacobs, Roderick Bloem, TU Graz, Austria